ISY5004-ITSS-GC-PM-G9-AIMeiMei/AiMeiMei-Photo-Editor/README.md

 After all these steps, try rerun the "python src/main.py" in your terminal.

+##UI TODO

+1. Selection Tool & Magic Wand-like Function
+Implement a basic selection tool and a magic wand-like function to select objects within an image.
+The selection tool should allow users to move, rotate, and scale the selected object.
+High precision is not required, as AI will handle auto-selection in the future.
+Ensure that the selection tool provides basic usability and interaction.

+2. Layer Management
+Provide basic layer functionality, including adding, removing, flatten layer

+3. Main Toolbar for File Operations
+Add a main toolbar with essential file operations:
+Open File (Ctrl + O)
+Save File (Ctrl + S)
+Undo Action (Ctrl + Z)
+Ensure that these shortcut keys function correctly.

 ## Features
 - NIMA Score (Need to Impleemnt)
 - Instagram Filters
 - Super-Resolution
 - Human Segmentation (Need to Intergrate)
 - Inpainting (Need to Implement)